What is public dialogue?

 Public dialogue provides in-depth insight into citizens’ views, concerns and aspirations on issues relating to science and technology.

-Public dialogue can be used to help formulate and test policy options in the early stage of development.
+Public dialogue can be used to explore long standing areas of policy and provide up to date insights on it.
+It can also be used to help formulate and test policy options in the early stage of development.

 Typical components of a dialogue project